-If only one ovary has been removed then the remaining one will carry on making eggs.
-But if you’ve had both of your ovaries removed, you won’t be able to get pregnant or have a baby.
+If one ovary is removed then the remaining one will carry on releasing eggs.
+If you’ve had both of your ovaries or your womb removed, you won’t be able to get pregnant or have a baby naturally.

-This can be very upsetting to cope with on top of having to cope with having cancer.
-Many hospitals have doctors or counsellors specially trained to give help and support.
-Our section on relationships, sex and fertility goes into all this in more detail.
+This can be very upsetting on top of having to cope with having cancer.
+Many hospitals have doctors or counsellors specially trained to give you help and support.
+Our section on fertility has more detail, including information about fertility preservation and treatments.

 You might also find it helpful to talk to other young people with cancer.
-You could see if your hospital has a support group or join our online community group for people who are 16-24 and living with cancer.
+You could see if your hospital has a support group.
+Or you could join our online community group for people who are 16-24 and living with cancer.